 Autoimmune Paleo Meal Planning

-Removing so many foods from the diet can feel extreme, but this is where we can really help.
+Removing so many foods from the diet can feel extreme, but this is where we as health professionals can really help.
 A good approach is to focus on adding foods in, rather than taking them out.

 The AIP diet should be absolutely jam-packed with veggies.
 So jam-packed that these nutrient-dense foods will provide all the carbs and fiber that grains once did.
 Include plenty of warm, gut-healing foods like bone broth, soups, and cooked vegetables.
 By nourishing and healing the gut, we prevent undigested food particles from ending up in the bloodstream and causing inflammation.